-Against this background, it will be necessary for the NDIA to totally rethink IA; to start again, based on strong, transparent and accessible evidence and co-design.
+Against this background, it is essential the NDIA rethink IA.
+Any new approach must be based on strong, transparent and accessible evidence and co-design.
 The key elements of an alternative approach which would ensure that assessments are valid, equitable and consistent, make the NDIS sustainable and align with the UNCPRD and the original vision of the NDIS are:

 - An assessment process which is genuinely co-designed with people with disability, their families, carers and representative organisations and which has strong evidence for its validity.
 This must include transparent testing and feedback on any questionnaires to understand strengths and weaknesses.
-There must also be opportunities to include expert reports as part of assessments, especially when these reports have been gathered from experts who have known the participant for many years (as highlighted in the Ray v NDIS case). - The assessment process must start with the goals of the participant and so be individual while also allowing for environmental factors, including sustainable informal supports.
+There must also be opportunities to include expert reports as part of assessments, especially when these reports have been gathered from experts who have known the participant for many years (as highlighted in the Ray v NDIS case). - The assessment process must start with the goals of the participant while also allowing for environmental factors, including sustainable informal supports.
 It should include an expected range (not a single point estimate) of funding for reasonable and necessary supports, based on individual functional impairments.
-This implies a balancing of 'top-down' and 'bottom-up' planning.
-This will also ensure that goals are considered first rather than squeezed into a pre-determined funding level based on functional impairments alone. - Then any planned new approach will require extensive trialling, not piloting.
-It will need to be based on a whole of population study and include control groups.
+This implies a balancing of "topdown" and "bottom-up" planning.
+This will also ensure that goals are considered first rather than squeezed into a pre-determined funding level based on functional impairments alone. - Any new approach to assessments and planning will require extensive trialling not simply piloting.
+Trials must be based on a whole of population study and include control groups.
 It is notable that when the NDIS was initially trialled in 2013, the minimum size for the trial was considered to be at least 10,000 participants.
 In the end 30,000 was chosen as the final figure.
-Any testing would need to include the full range of environmental factors, including ensuring the full range of geographic locations from metropolitan to very remote. - Once a valid, equitable and consistent assessment process has been evaluated, the evidence for its effectiveness must be made available in accessible formats to people with disability their families and carers, so there is an evidence base on which confidence and trust can be rebuilt. - Assessments should then be undertaken by multi-disciplinary teams and, if needed, in multiple settings.
+Any testing would need to include the full range of environmental factors, including ensuring the full range of geographic locations from metropolitan to very remote. - Once a valid, equitable and consistent assessment process has been evaluated, the evidence for its effectiveness must be made available in accessible formats to people with disability their families and carers, so there is an evidence base on which confidence and trust can be rebuilt. - Assessments should then be undertaken by multidisciplinary teams and, if needed, in multiple settings.
 Setting short, arbitrary limits on assessment times is a false economy.
 It will only lead to needless reviews and appeals, cause avoidable stress and fear amongst participants and their families and contribute to increasing inequity.
 Specifically, administrative efficiency should be designed to underpin the accurate determination of both eligibility and reasonable and necessary supports not compromise these foundational aims.
-Then, when assessments are scaled up, implementation science should be used to ensure that the assessment tools and processes are used with high fidelity and so are reliable and lead to consistent results. - Funding should then be allowed to be used very flexibly by participants, with a minimum number of fixed categories, as envisaged as part of IA. - Even with all of these careful steps it is inevitable that further lessons will need to be learned.
+Then, when assessments are scaled up, implementation science should be used to ensure that the assessment tools and processes are used with high fidelity and so are reliable and lead to consistent results. - Funding should then be allowed to be used very flexibly by participants, with a minimum number of fixed categories, as envisaged as part of IA. - Even with all of these careful steps, it is inevitable that further lessons will need to be learned.
 Continuous evaluation must therefore be a feature of the implementation of any new assessment processes.
-This should be independent of the Agency and any NDIA partner implementing the new assessment processes.
+This should be independent of the NDIA and any NDIA partner implementing the new assessment processes.
 It must include lived experience of disability, implying co-designed evaluation, as well as co-design in the development of new assessment processes.